Stape

 Also available in

-In this article, I will describe how to set up a custom domain within the server Google Tag Manager container.
+In this article, we will describe how to set up a custom domain within the server Google Tag Manager container.
 The main advantage of using a custom domain for sGTM is that it helps increase cookie lifetime by setting first-party cookies instead of third-party cookies.

 The essential benefit of server-side tagging lies in setting first-party cookies, though this isn't enabled by default.
 To leverage this capability, it's necessary to implement a custom domain in your server-side GTM.